benjaminmishra/GamePacks/README.md

    dotnet test GamePacks.sln --filter "Type=Integration"
    ```

+1. > [!NOTE]
-   NOTE: To run integration tests you need to have docker engine up and running (not in powersaver mode) .
+   > To run integration tests you need to have docker engine up and running (not in powersaver mode) .
 This is because the integration tests use [TestContainer](https://dotnet.testcontainers.org/modules/postgres/) to create and run a real database to test against.
 We don't need to have docker compose running.
 The tests manage their own containers creation startup shutdown and data population.

 ## MIGRATIONS PROJECT